Frequently asked questions and information

 Q: How much does it cost?

 A: Our fees are highly competitive and follow the recommended fee schedule from the Ontario Association of Speech-Language Pathologists and Audiologists (OSLA).
-Our Fees are listed on the Fees section of our website.
 Clients are responsible to pay directly on a per session basis.
 Our services are not covered by OHIP; however, many clients have extended (supplemental) health care plans that provide partial or full coverage for speech and language services.
 You are encouraged to check with your benefit plan for this coverage.

 Q: How long will my child require therapy?